Assessment and Tax - FAQs

 Payment options are available on the back of your Assessment and Tax Notice (mailed in May).

 Strathcona County offers a convenient payment plan that enables you to pay your property tax in 12 monthly payments (January - December), instead of one annual payment.
-There are no fees or charges for the monthly payment plan.

 A. Yes.
 Property taxes are due on June 30, 2016